OmerBurakTaskin/appnation_study_case/README.md

 # 🐶 DogSociety

-**DogBreed Explorer** is a Flutter application created for AppNation Case Study.
+**DogSociety** is a Flutter application created for AppNation Case Study.

 ---